 “We provide a custom blended cube of molasses and alfalfa as a tasty treat that brings ‘em running to us!” says Rusk.
 “When we move cattle from pasture to pasture or into the corral for health inspections, it is no big deal.
 Easy handling technique equals a tender steak on your plate.”

-Check out this video below where Rusk demonstrates calling the cattle.
+Check out this video where Rusk demonstrates calling the cattle.
 “We don’t herd our cattle.
 They come to us when we call,” he says.